 In the literature review, we found that the state of art guides provided online today are either very general in the information provided to their users or focus too much on the textual descriptors rather than the showcase of art.
 There was no balance between presenting the artwork and giving adequate descriptions of the art and artist as opposed to the museums and galleries.

 Conducting our user interviews were a fascinating experience, that differed to how I am used to performing them.
-This semester majority of the interactions we help were done virtually and this was not different when it came to the interviews.
+This semester majority of the interactions we help were done virtually and this was different when it came to the interviews.
 We were also limited to interviewing our classmates and professors due to the delay in IRB approval.
 Although, we were blessed with great classmate who were more than eager to assist us in our interviewing sessions.
 They were also interested in the art scene, which is a major plus, to receive feedback from potential users despite the restrictions.
 In total we interviewed five participants.

 The modeling phase consists of analyzing behavior and work patterns that were uncovered during the research phase and synthesizing them into user models.
 User models, also known as personas, are detailed, complex user archetypes and are great tools for ideating and validating design concepts.
 These personas represent specific groupings of behavior patterns and goals we observed during our user interviews and research.

 Personas help us breakdown our robust research into a precise way of thinking and communicating about how groups of users behave and think, what they want to accomplish and why.
 By using this tool, we are able to develop an understanding of our users’ goals in specific contexts.